All Products

 The following three cache policies are supported:

-• ALL: Caches all data in the dimension table.
+• ALL: Caches all data from the dimension table.
 Before the job runs, the system loads all data from the dimension table into the cache.
 All subsequent lookups for dimension table data are performed through the cache.
 If data is not found in the cache, the key does not exist.
 The full cache is reloaded after it expires.

-• LRU: Caches a portion of the data in the dimension table.
+• LRU: Caches a portion of the data from the dimension table.
 For each record from the source table, the system first looks for data in the cache.
-If not found, it queries the physical dimension table.
-When using this cache policy, you must configure the cacheSize parameter.
+If not found, it looks in the physical dimension table.
+If you use this cache policy, you must configure the cacheSize parameter.

 • None: No cache.